Skyshader77/Lacryma-Hydra/chapter13-1.typ

 "They made me love my own sister."

 The Hydra's roars brought Serena back to reality.
 Something has materialized in its shadow.
 A grinning face beneath the surface.
-A non-human entity whose shadow extended strings that directed all of the Hydra's actions.
+A non-human entity whose shadow extended strings that directed all the Hydra's actions.
 She has always thought it lacked interested for the affairs of the mortal world.
 Unlike her, it dreamed of nothing.
 Whether that was a blessing or a curse was an enigma. _At least it could not have dreams that would be disgraced,_ thought Serena.
 She now understood the cause of the Hydra's misbehavior: it was The Gatekeeper, the being that commanded the flow of causality, has subverted her offspring.
 But why now?
 It was content at watching her preside over